openziti/ziti-doc/docusaurus/docs/guides/data-flow-explainer.md

 of events:

 1. Authenticate to the controller
-2. Create a service session for the desired service
+2. Create a Service Session for the desired service
 3. Connect to one or more edge routers
 4. Send a Dial request to the selected edge router
 5. The edge router will send a create circuit request to the controller